qmk/qmk_firmware/docs/documentation_best_practices.md

 |KC_SUGAR||Order Sugar|
 ```

-Place your documentation into `docs/feature_<my_cool_feature>.md`, and add that file to the appropriate place in `docs/_summary.md`.
+Place your documentation into `docs/feature_<my_cool_feature>.md`.
+Link that file in the appropriate place in `docs/_summary.md`.
+Correspondingly link the file in the translated documentation menus `docs/ja/_summary.md` and `docs/zh-cn/_summary.md` as well.
 If you have added any keycodes be sure to add them to `docs/keycodes.md` with a link back to your feature page.